slerman12/BrokenWisdoms-V2-in-progress/6-Opposing-Views.md

 Well prior to that, another student set up [these training environments in Chenliang's lab]() [To do: add photos to main Github repo], hoping to work on the idea as well after I proposed it, had Chenliang order the bots, and described the methodology—and Chenliang had wanted to apply it to a fire-fighting proof-of-concept (like a fire-fighter dog, but now in retrospect, that's a good pun for after my being fired).

+Chenliang, having considered UnifiedML sufficient for a thesis, had understood that my progress on robotics was neither essential nor applicable as a basis of critique, though served as a really amazing cherry on top of an already impactful and useful framework and library.
+The new committee had not engaged as long with what I was doing.

 ## Charles Venuto

 <p align="center">